Balmoral Software

 We'll explore these patterns in the sections below.![]()

-The factors a and N/a above are referred to as the lesser central divisor (LCD) and greater central divisor (GCD) of N. Capital letters are always used in this paper for these acronyms, to avoid confusion with greatest common divisor (gcd).
+The factors a and N/a above are referred to as the lesser central divisor (LCD) and greater central divisor (GCD) of N. Capital letters are always used in this paper for these acronyms to avoid confusion with greatest common divisor (gcd).
 By convention, the row index is the LCD and the column index the GCD of any product present in the MMT.
 LCDs and GCDs are listed as OEIS sequences A033676 and A033677, respectively.
 The frequency distributions of LCDs and GCDs are discussed in a subsequent section.

-A factor pair {a,b} is a set independent of the size order of its elements, but we usually apply the convention of listing the smaller factor first when the relative factor sizes are known.
+A factor pair {a,b} is a set independent of the size order of its elements, but we usually follow the convention of listing the smaller factor first when the relative factor sizes are known.

 Obviously, {a,b} are always central divisors when a = b.
 Another result is that